Gandalf: Gandalf the White

-Gandalf is "sent back" as Gandalf the White, and returns to life on the mountain top.
-Gwaihir carries him to Lothlórien, where he is healed of his injuries and re-clothed in white robes by Galadriel.
-He travels to Fangorn Forest, where he encounters Aragorn, Gimli, and Legolas (who are tracking Merry and Pippin).
-They mistake him for Saruman, but he stops their attacks and reveals himself.
+He is "sent back" as Gandalf the White, and returns to life on the mountain top.
+Gwaihir carries him to Lothlórien, where he is healed and re-clothed in white by Galadriel.
+He travels to Fangorn Forest, where he encounters Aragorn, Gimli, and Legolas.
+They mistake him for Saruman; he stops their attacks and reveals himself.

-They travel to Rohan, where Gandalf finds that king Théoden has been further weakened by Wormtongue's influence.
-He breaks Wormtongue's hold over Théoden, and convinces the king to join in the fight against Sauron.
-Gandalf sets off to gather warriors of the Westfold to assist Théoden in the coming battle with Saruman.
-Gandalf arrives just in time to defeat Saruman's army in the battle of Helm's Deep.
-Gandalf and the King ride to Isengard, which has just been destroyed by Treebeard and his Ents, who are accompanied by Merry and Pippin.
-Gandalf breaks Saruman's staff and expels him from the White Council and the Order of Wizards; Gandalf takes Saruman's place as head of both.
-Wormtongue makes an attempt to kill Gandalf or Saruman with the palantír of Orthanc, but misses both.
-Pippin retrieves the palantír, but Gandalf quickly takes it.
-After the group leaves Isengard, Pippin takes the palantír from a sleeping Gandalf, looks into it, and comes face to face with Sauron himself.
-Gandalf gives the palantír to Aragorn and takes the chastened Pippin with him to Minas Tirith to keep the young hobbit out of further trouble.
+They travel to Rohan, where Gandalf finds that Théoden has been weakened by Wormtongue's influence.
+He breaks Wormtongue's hold over Théoden, and convinces the king to join the fight against Sauron.
+Gandalf sets off to gather warriors of the Westfold for the coming battle with Saruman.
+He arrives just in time to defeat Saruman's army in the battle of Helm's Deep.
+Gandalf and the King ride to Isengard, which has just been destroyed by Treebeard and his Ents, accompanied by Merry and Pippin.
+Gandalf breaks Saruman's staff and expels him from the White Council and the Order of Wizards; he takes Saruman's place as head of both.
+Wormtongue tries to kill Gandalf or Saruman with the palantír of Orthanc, but misses both.
+Pippin retrieves the palantír; Gandalf quickly takes it.
+After leaving Isengard, Pippin takes the palantír from a sleeping Gandalf, looks into it, and comes face to face with Sauron.
+Gandalf gives the palantír to Aragorn and takes the chastened Pippin with him to Minas Tirith to keep him out of further trouble.